-Wastage is an important factor in textile and readymade garment sector.
+Wastage is an important factor in the textile and readymade garment sector.
 Effective cost reduction of apparel can be done by identifying the particular areas of wastage clearly and taking necessary steps to control and reduce the wastage.
-As its importance, this article has presented all the wastage area in textile and apparel manufacturing industry.
+As its importance, this article has presented all the wastage area in the textile and apparel manufacturing industry.

 Wastage Area in the Textile and Apparel Industry:

 The following areas are the major wastage area or wastage points in the clothing manufacturing industry:

 - Fabric manufacturing process,